danmarkdev/danmarkdev/README.md

 ### 👋 Hi, I'm Danmark Rosalejos 👋

-Computer Programming student at the Technological University of the Philippines in Manila, with 1 year of experience building full-stack web applications from responsive frontends to backends and webhook integrations and live deployment.
+Computer Programming student at the Technological University of the Philippines in Manila with 1 year of experience building full-stack web applications from responsive frontends to backends and webhook integrations and live deployment.

 ### TECHNICAL STACKS